 Luckily for you, we have trained technicians who are experts in replacing garage door torsion and extension springs.

 So, I Need to Wait for 10,000 Cycles to Replace them?

-When you need to replace your garage door springs really depends on how often you use your garage door.
-The above time frames are just a rough idea and you may be required to replace them sooner than that.
-This may be due to wear and tear, or you may have had an accident with a car driving into your door and jolting some parts out of place.
+When you need to replace your garage door springs depends on how often you use your garage door.
+The above time frames are just a rough estimate and you may need to replace them sooner.
+This could be due to wear and tear, or if you have had an accident with a car driving into your door and jolting some parts out of place.